-Being resilient means we must have such plans in place and this also ensures we can still deal with any normal activity across the county whilst also resourcing a large scale incident that may last several days or longer.
+Being resilient means we must have such plans in place to ensure we can still deal with any normal activity across the county whilst also resourcing a large scale incident that may last several days or longer.

 National resources are strategically located within fire and rescue services throughout the UK to provide an emergency response to larger scale incidents and disasters.
 In South Yorkshire, we host specialist resources which can be deployed anywhere in the UK.
-These include a High Volume Pump (HVP) used for widespread flooding incidents where greater pumping capacity is required.
-We also have a Detection Identification and Monitoring (DIM) vehicle, which can be used to identify and monitor hazardous substances.
+These include a High Volume Pump (HVP) used for widespread flooding incidents where greater pumping capacity is required, Detection Identification and Monitoring (DIM) vehicle, which can be used to identify and monitor hazardous substances, and a Mass Decontamination capability.
 These resources are not only available for national deployment- they can also be used to support local response to any incident where they would be required within South Yorkshire.